ivangfr/springboot-kafka-connect-jdbc-streams/README.md

     ./create-connectors-avroconverter.sh
     ```

-- You can check the state of the connectors and their tasks on `Kafka Connect UI` or running the following script
+- You can check the state of the connectors and their tasks on `Kafka Connect UI` or running the following script:
   ```
   ./check-connectors-state.sh
   ```

-- Once the connectors and their tasks are ready (`RUNNING` state), you should see something like
+- Once the connectors and their tasks are ready (`RUNNING` state), you should see something like:
   ```
   {"name":"mysql-source-customers","connector":{"state":"RUNNING","worker_id":"kafka-connect:8083"},"tasks":[{"id":0,"state":"RUNNING","worker_id":"kafka-connect:8083"}],"type":"source"}
   {"name":"mysql-source-products","connector":{"state":"RUNNING","worker_id":"kafka-connect:8083"},"tasks":[{"id":0,"state":"RUNNING","worker_id":"kafka-connect:8083"}],"type":"source"}